The first steps in setting up the tracker

 – Total absolute return: sum of realized gains and unrealized gains

 – Total performance: calculated for the entire portfolio using the money-weighted rate of return formula

 – Portfolio value: the combined value of current holdings

 – Available cash: sum of cash available over all accounts

 – Unrealized gains: sum of profit (or loss) overall current holdings

 – Realized gains: sum of profit (or loss) overall holdings sold completelyentirely or partially in the past

 Your total net worth is tracked after the first day of setup and recorded twice per day.
 It is not possible to view further back than the first day of recording.

 This is the data input sheet.
 As a user, you must fill in this sheet with your data.
 The spreadsheet uses the information inside the sheet to perform calculations for the rest of the tracker.
 If you wish to change anything in the rest of the spreadsheet, then change the input data of the history sheet (as opposed to changing the formulas).

 Report & Summary of RG Report

 The “Report” sheet can be used to create a tax report.
-It provides you with information regarding the date, quantity, purchase cost, and total sell price every time an asset was sold.
+It provides you with information regarding the date, quantity, purchase cost, and total sell price every time you sell an asset.
 The “Summary of RG Report” creates a summary of the “Report” sheet.
 Do not change anything in these sheets.

 Analysis of portfolio

 This sheet will provide you with a graphical overview of your investments which will help you in your future decision.
 You may gain some insights by assessing the different allocations within your portfolio and determining if re-balancing is necessary.
-Furthermore, you may gain various insights from the different allocations in your investment accounts and allocation by market cap size.
+Furthermore, you may gain various insights from your investment accounts’ different allocations and market cap size distribution.